MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator-install.md

 You can use any of the following options when running the emulator:

 - Mount a local folder to the container: Use this option to mount a folder in the host environment into the container.
-Mounting a host folder enables your queries to interact with local files, which is useful for [creating a persistent database](#to-create-a-persistent-database) and [ingesting data](#ingest-data).
+Mounting a host folder enables your queries to interact with local files, which is useful for [creating a database persitent between container runs](#create-a-database) and [ingesting data](#ingest-data).

     For example, to mount the folder "D:\host\local" on the host to the folder "c:\kustodatadata" in the container, use the following command on Windows Server: